List of Major League Baseball franchise postseason droughts: Longest current World Series championship droughts

+The Commissioner's Trophy was introduced during the 1967 World Series.

 No World Series was played in 1994, and counts as a drought season for those franchises.

 Longest World Series championship droughts through history

 The first World Series was played in 1903.
 No World Series was played in 1904 or 1994.
 This list only shows droughts of 30 or more seasons.
 Active droughts are listed in bold type.

 World Series championship droughts by city/region

 This list only includes cities/regions with current Major League Baseball franchises.

 Years during which a city/region did not field a Major League Baseball team are not counted.